Crafting Platforms' Book

 Identity Alignment

-Your identity and access management should align with the coordinate system.
-Separate identity providers or tenants for Sandbox and Live tiers.
+Your identity and access management should align with the segmentation model.
+Separate identity providers or tenants for Tier("sandbox") and Tier("live").
 Separate service principals per Sector.
 Short-lived tokens instead of long-lived credentials.
-As zero trust architecture gains traction [nist2020sp800207?], identity is increasingly the primary enforcement boundary—not the network.
+As zero trust architecture gains traction, identity is increasingly the primary enforcement boundary—not the network.
+We explore this in detail in Chapter 5: Identity and Access Management.

 Cost Attribution

 Cost attribution is a metadata overlay, not a structural dimension.
-The coordinate system naturally enables it: every resource at (ECommerce, Live, EU01, Payments) is attributable to the Payments team.
+The structural model naturally enables it: every resource within the ("ecommerce", "live", "eu01", "payments") Tenant Space is attributable to the Payments team.
 Use tags and labels to enrich this further, but resist the urge to restructure your cloud hierarchy around billing.
 The hierarchy should serve security and isolation first; cost tracking follows through metadata.

 CI/CD Pipeline Isolation